A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Properties of the DRB Game

-To do so, we focus on a local region centering around a node $w$ preferring local connection, and we have the following important lemma. \begin{lemma} In the $k$-dimensional DRB game, for any constant $\delta$, there exists $n_0\in \mathbb{N}$ (may depend on $\delta$), for any $n\ge n_0$, for any non-zero strategy profile ${\bf r} \not \equiv 0$, for any node $w$ satisfying $r_w \geq k$ or $r_w = \max_{v\in V} r_v$, for any $u$ within $\delta$ grid distance of $w$ (i.e. $d_M(u,w) \leq \delta$), $u$ has the unique best response of $r_u=k$. \end{lemma} \begin{proof}[(Sketch)] The intuition is as follows.
+We first show that the navigable small-world network is a Nash Equlibrium of the DRB game.
+To do so, we focus on a local region centering around a node $w$ preferring local connection, and we have the following important lemma. \begin{restatable}{lem}{neighbors} In the $k$-dimensional DRB game, for any constant $\delta$, there exists $n_0\in \mathbb{N}$ (may depend on $\delta$), for any $n\ge n_0$, for any non-zero strategy profile ${\bf r} \not \equiv 0$, if a node $w$ satisfies $r_w \geq k$ or $r_w = \max_{v\in V} r_v$, then for any node $u$ within $\delta$ grid distance of $w$ (i.e. $d_M(u,w) \leq \delta$), $u$ has the unique best response of $r_u=k$. \end{restatable} \begin{proof}[(Sketch)] The intuition is as follows.
 When a node $w$ satisfying $r_w \geq k$ or $ r_w = \max_{v\in V} r_v$, it prefers its long-range contacts to be in its vicinity.
 For a nearby node $u$ with $d_M(u,v)\leq \delta$, the case of $r_u=k$ provides the best balance between good grid distance to long-range contacts and high reciprocity (even just counting the reciprocity received from $w$).
 In other cases, the node $u$ obtains either too low reciprocity or too short average grid distance to long-range contacts.
-The detailed proof is included in Appendix~\ref{proof3}. \end{proof} The above lemma shows that given a non-zero profile, we can find a local region where the best response of every node is $k$.
+In the case of $r_u < k$, the node $u$ could increase the average grid distance to long-range contacts by an factor of $O(\ln n)$, but the reciprocity can be reduced by a factor of $\Omega(n^{\gamma})$, as compared with those provided by $r_u=k$.
+Thus, the ratio of payoff for $r_u< k$ to payoff for $r_u=k$ is at most $O(\ln^{\alpha_u} n/ n^{\gamma})$, which is smaller than one given sufficient large $n$.
+Similarly, in the case of $r_u > k$, the node $u$ could increase the reciprocity by an factor of $O(\ln n)$, but the average grid distance to long-range contacts can be reduced by a factor of $\Omega(n^{\gamma})$, as compared with those provided by $r_u=k$.
+Thus, the ratio of payoff for $r_u> k$ to payoff for $r_u=k$ is also at most $O(\ln n/ n^{\alpha_u\gamma})$, which is also smaller than one given sufficient large $n$.
+The detailed proof is included in Appendix~B. \end{proof} The above lemma shows that given a non-zero profile, we can find a local region where the best response of every node is $k$.
 This lemma is instrumental to several analytical results, including the following theorem.